oardi/expressjs-typescript-starter/readme.md

 # Expressjs Typescript Starter

-This is a simple ExpressJs Backend using Typescript and Nodemon to serve some basic CRUD Functions.
+This is a very simple ExpressJs Backend using Typescript and Nodemon to serve some basic CRUD Functions.

-It uses mocking data placed in the folder "src/data/posts.ts".
+It uses temporary data placed in the file "src/data/posts.ts".

 All operations are done on the temporary data.

+Once you restart the backend, all operations are gone.

 No Database is used as it would make this simple starter project more complicated.